The best things to do in Saint Lucia

 • The trail to a lookout over Marigot Bay which starts from the Oasis Marigot St Lucia Villas resort.

-You can find more information about each of these trails in our ‘Best walking and hiking trails in St Lucia‘ guide.
+You can find more information about each of these trails in our ‘Best walking and hiking trails in Saint Lucia‘ guide.

 Viewpoint from the Tet Paul Nature Trail